supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 ### Degree and Cardinality
 - Degree (arity) of a relation is the number of attributes in its schema.
+	- Degree of a relation can NEVER be $0$.
 - Cardinality is the number of rows in any given instance of a relation.

 > [!summary]